Skip to content

 This Spec is the runtime contract — the set of public capabilities re-frame2 exposes that pair-shaped tools rely on.
 It tells an implementer "ship these capabilities and a pair tool can be built against you."

 Audit lineage.
-Several surfaces below (register-epoch-cb!, the structured :sub-runs / :renders / :effects slots on :rf/epoch-record, :dispatch-id / :parent-dispatch-id correlation, the :origin dispatch opt, app-schemas introspection, and the §Source-mapping helper enumeration) were added to this Spec following a cross-reference audit against day8/re-frame-pair's actual source — the upstream tool consumed surfaces this contract had not yet committed to.
+Several surfaces below (register-epoch-listener!, the structured :sub-runs / :renders / :effects slots on :rf/epoch-record, :dispatch-id / :parent-dispatch-id correlation, the :origin dispatch opt, app-schemas introspection, and the §Source-mapping helper enumeration) were added to this Spec following a cross-reference audit against day8/re-frame-pair's actual source — the upstream tool consumed surfaces this contract had not yet committed to.
 The audit is single-sourced here; downstream Specs (009 / 010 / 002 / Spec-Schemas) carry the additive normative text without re-citing the audit.

 Source-of-truth note: Tool-Pair.md is the canonical surface contract for the time-travel / epoch-history capabilities and the trace-stream consumption shape.
 API.md reproduces these signatures (under §Epoch history) for fast lookup, but the normative descriptions live here; if the two drift, this Spec wins.
-The epoch-history, restore-epoch, and (rf/configure :epoch-history {:depth N}) surface, plus the :rf.epoch/snapshotted / :rf.epoch/restored / :rf.registry/handler-replaced trace events, are pinned here and referenced from API.md.
+The epoch-history, restore-epoch, and (rf/configure! :epoch-history {:depth N}) surface, plus the :rf.epoch/snapshotted / :rf.epoch/restored / :rf.registry/handler-replaced trace events, are pinned here and referenced from API.md.

 This Spec is not the pair tool itself.
 The actual pair tool — the Claude integration, the prompt design, the nREPL middleware — lives outside the spec, in a separate repository (the upstream is day8/re-frame-pair). re-frame2 ships its half of the contract; the tool ships its half.